dmaccormac/dmaccormac.github.io/_posts/2025-03-06-emulate-your-own-mainframe.md

 ---
-title: How to emulate your own mainframe computer
+title: Emulate your own mainframe computer using MVS-TK5 and Hercules
 date: 2025-03-06
 last_modified_at: 2025-03-06
 tags: mainframe ibm hercules mvs-tk5